nathan-cool/E-commerce/README.md

 - **Smooth Checkout** – Secure payments with Stripe, and a real-time cart that reflects product availability.

 ## Looking Ahead:
-- **SEO Focus** – We’re working on improving how our site shows up in search engines to bring in more traffic.
+- **SEO Focus** – I'm working on improving how our site shows up in search engines to bring in more traffic.

 ## Check out our Facebook page:
 <details>